DahnM20/ai-flow-docs/docs/contribute/create-new-node.md

 To determine the exact key name to retrieve a parameter, refer to the `packages/backend/config.yaml`.

-Note that processor context is initialized only when you extend `APIContextExtensionProcessor`.
+Note that processor context is initialized only when you extend `UserContextExtensionProcessor`.

 ## Implement Node Behavior

-Now equipped with input retrieval and user parameter techniques, you can implement your node's behavior.
+Now equipped with input retrieval and user parameters, you can implement your node's behavior.
 Use a return statement to output the value that will be displayed in the app.

 :::tip Note
 To return an image or video, provide a URL and set your output type to `imageUrl` or `videoUrl` in your `NodeConfig`.
-If you lack a URL, you can utilize `self.get_storage()` to save your file on S3.
+If you lack a URL, you can utilize `self.get_storage()` to save your file on S3 (if you have configured it).
 For example:

 ```python
 storage = self.get_storage()